 - Administer vitamin D supplements.
 Ensure that your baby is getting 400IU of vitamin D from birth to the age of 12 months through supplements.

 - Adequate exposure to sunlight: A few minutes of sunlight every day allows the body to produce some vitamin D, which can add to the supplementation.
 Toddlers can spend time playing outdoors in the morning sun when the risk of sunburns is the lowest.

 - Maternal vitamin D supplementation: If you are a lactating mother, then take the supplements yourself to infuse extra vitamin D in the breast milk.
 The RDA of vitamin D for lactating women is 15μg/day or 600IU/day.
-Studies show that an intake of 400IU of vitamin D per day by the breastfeeding mother brings the vitamin D levels in the breast milk to not more than 78IU per liter of milk.
+Studies suggest that even after an everyday intake of 400IU vitamin D by the lactating mother, the levels of vitamin D in the breast milk were not more than 78IU per liter of milk.
 It means you will still have to give vitamin D supplements to your baby.